SNAT for pods - Amazon EKS

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

 If you deployed your cluster using the IPv6 family, then the information in this topic isn't applicable to your cluster, because IPv6 addresses are not network translated.
-For more information about using IPv6 with your cluster, see Tutorial: Assigning IPv6 addresses to pods and services.
+For more information about using IPv6 with your cluster, see IPv6 addresses for clusters, Pods, and services.

-By default, each pod in your cluster is assigned a private IPv4 address from a classless inter-domain routing (CIDR) block that is associated with the VPC that the pod is deployed in.
+By default, each Pod in your cluster is assigned a private IPv4 address from a classless inter-domain routing (CIDR) block that is associated with the VPC that the Pod is deployed in.
 Pods in the same VPC communicate with each other using these private IP addresses as end points.
-When a pod communicates to any IPv4 address that isn't within a CIDR block that's associated to your VPC, the Amazon VPC CNI plugin for Kubernetes translates the pod's IPv4 address to the primary private IPv4 address of the primary elastic network interface of the node that the pod is running on, by default *.
+When a Pod communicates to any IPv4 address that isn't within a CIDR block that's associated to your VPC, the Amazon VPC CNI plugin (for both Linux or Windows) translates the Pod's IPv4 address to the primary private IPv4 address of the primary elastic network interface of the node that the Pod is running on, by default *.

 Due to this behavior: